Sonu1511-sss/Sonu1511-sss/README.md

 <h1 align="center">Hi 👋, I'm Shubham Uprade</h1>
 <h3 align="center">Hi, I’m Shubham Uprade, a MERN Stack Developer and B.Tech CSE student at SIRT Bhopal, with a completed Diploma in Computer Science Engineering.
 Passionate about full-stack web development, AI integration, and problem-solving with Java and DSA.
-Participant in ECJathon, and always exploring innovative ways to build scalable, efficient applications.</h3>
+Participant in Hackathon, and always exploring innovative ways to build scalable, efficient applications.</h3>
 <p align="center">
   ⚡ <strong>Passionate about creating, building, and turning ideas into reality!</strong> ⚡
 </p>